-Healthcare organizations and health information managers (HIM) face a daunting task: Managing hundreds, and sometimes thousands, of patient records.
+Healthcare organizations and health information managers (HIM) face a daunting task: How to effectively manage patient records.
+This requires managing hundreds, and sometimes thousands, of patient records.

 Common record retention policy challenges